-Leah: Yeah, Mama Karen pretty much said it all.
+LP: Yeah, Mama Karen pretty much said it all.
 Nature exists under and between the concrete, so I also don’t want to say that just because you live in a city, you can’t have that connection.
 Another one of my mentors, in blessed memory, Brother Yusef Burgess, he actually grew up in the Prospect Park area of Brooklyn, and he found his whole world of nature in the acorns that he collected from that park.
 After a lot of traumatic experiences in his life, he went back to nature as a way to attain healing and ended up coordinating a whole statewide—through the Department of Environmental Conservation—urban youth program that took young people out to the wilderness.
 So you would see Brother Yusef always with a kayak and a bunch of children in tow taking the kids to the Adirondacks or the Catskills or out to Soul Fire Farm, and he was committed.

 So there is something about that dandelion in the cracks, the bird that comes to the feeder in the window outside of your elementary school building.
 It’s not that you have to be in a completely wild space to be able to access the wisdom of nature.
 It doesn’t mean then that that absolves white folks from giving up their land, so I’m not saying it contradicts Mama Karen, but it’s just not like all hope is lost just because you don’t have your forty acres yet.

-Karen: I’m still waiting for it.
+KW: I’m still waiting for it.

 I said, “You know, I feel that I’m blessed to be on this Earth, but I have to be intentional in owning the fact that whatever wealth that I have, whatever knowledge that I have, that the Creator gave it to me to share.
 Not to keep it, not to own it, because I can’t own anything.
 The only thing I can own is myself.”
-And so for me, the biggest thing, my inspiration is the youth, the youth of today.
+And so for me the biggest thing, my inspiration, is the youth, the youth of today.
 That’s where I get my encouragement.
 That’s where I get my strength.
 That’s where I see the possibility of changing the food system in such a way that when it talks about sustainability, when it talks about equity, it shows the faces and diversity of people.

-Leah: What you’re saying, Mama Karen, it reminds of this really beautiful moment at the Farmers Conference we were just at this past weekend.
+LP: What you’re saying, Mama Karen, it reminds of this really beautiful moment at the Farmers’ Conference we were just at this past weekend.
 When I ask at the beginning of my talk, I ask for everyone who’s Black and loves the Earth to stand up, and I later heard from a parent that their five-year-old child stood up on the chair with two hands in the air.
 I was like, “Yes.”

-Karen: You go.
+KW: You go.

-Leah: You get it, babies!
+LP: You get it, babies!
 And so, yeah, definitely the next generation—and it’s also the ancestors that came before us, Fannie Lou Hamer, Booker T. Whatley, Ralph Paige, in blessed memory.
 So all these folks, George Washington Carver, all these folks who really were visionaries way ahead of their time in terms of thinking, “We need to diversify our agriculture and conserve the soil and rotate our crops and have cooperatives.”
 All these things now that people are thinking are new and hip, these folks have been doing this for a long time.